Mark-Muchiri/obsidian/README.md

 dnf install wezterm
 ```

-for this function to work `config.term = "wezterm"`, you need this 🖟
+for this function to work `config.term = "wezterm"`, you need this 🖟.

+> Ref: wezterm.lua

 ```zsh
 tempfile=$(mktemp) \